 Proper bowel control relies on a complex system of nerves and muscles and good GI health.
-A careful review of your health history including all medications and supplements you take is needed to find the best treatment for you.
-Your health care provider will also ask about your vaginal childbirth experience, including how many babies you had, whether a forceps or vacuum was used, and any episiotomies or perineal tears you experienced as well as any surgery in the anus or rectum.
+A careful review of your health history including all of the medicines and supplements you take is needed to find the best treatment for you.
+Your health care provider will also ask about your vaginal childbirth experience, including how many babies you had, whether a forceps or vacuum was used, and any episiotomies or perineal tears you experienced.

 The provider will examine your anal area and look for any injury.
 This starts with an examination of the skin surrounding the anus and a rectal exam.
 Your provider will look for signs of a fistula, which is a connection between the bowel and the vagina or the perineal skin.

-You may need a series of tests to further evaluate the problem:
+You may need a series of tests: